DiamondLightSource/ulims-json-schemas/docs/common_issues.md

 need restoring from main.
 Since each schema is seperate they will have different release numbers.
 Often quicker to start new branch.

+#### Informing schema writers about this major release

+If the $id being fixed has been used as a $ref you should raise a Github issue labelled "major" that is mentioned on a PR.
+To find these do a search for the $id without semantic version and look for $ref lines.
+Add the $id of any current.json file found to the issue.
+Writers of those schema can decided when to do major release after your major release is merged to main.

 </details>